Baryons and baryoniums in the perspective of QCD sum rules: Baryon spectrum

 The most well-known singly heavy baryon is the charmed baryon $ \Lambda_c $, which was the first heavy baryon discovered and remains the lightest.
 As the final decay product of many bottom baryons and heavier charmed baryons, it becomes the cornerstone of the heavy baryon spectrum.
 Its mass and lifetime listed in Particle Data Group~\cite{ParticleDataGroup:2024cfk} are

+The hierarchy of charmed hadron lifetimes was analyzed from the QCD perspective by Blok and Shifman~\cite{Blok:1993zz}, who argued that the observed pattern reflects the intimate features of hadronic structure.
 The decay constant of $ \Lambda_c $ is also of interest, as it plays a role in its weak decays.
 However, no experimental measurement is available yet, and its value depends on phenomenological models such as QCD sum rules.

 The first QCD sum rule study of heavy baryons focused on $ \Lambda_c $ and $ \Sigma_c $, which was conducted by Shuryak in 1982~\cite{Shuryak:1981fza}.
+Shortly thereafter, the QCD sum rule analysis of charmed baryons was further developed~\cite{Belyaev:1986zz} and extended to strange flavors~\cite{Blok:1986zz}.
 The HQET framework was employed to expand the mass of the singly heavy baryons as $ M_H=m_Q+\bar{\Lambda}+\mathcal{O}\left(1 / m_Q\right) $, where $ \bar{\Lambda} $ denotes the heavy baryon binding energy in the leading-order.
 Shuryak constructed a current for $ \Lambda_Q $ related to heavy quark limit, which was later widely adopted:

 where $ q_{1,2} $ denotes the light quark.
-Along with current \eqref{current-Lambda_Q}, other commonly used currents for singly heavy baryons in the literatures are:
+Along with current \eqref{current-Lambda_Q}, other commonly used currents for singly heavy baryons in the literature are: